Melbourne Australia is a unique city in as much as it can provide the unsuspecting visitor with 4 seasons in one day. How do I know this?

 Perhaps, when you are in town and if you time your visit well, you might just happen to catch an idol or two of your own.
 Going to live theatre shows is a favorite pastime, with top class shows performing here from all over the world.
 The city has some really beautiful and exotic, historic theatres such as The Princess and Her Majesty's, both boast the existence of their very own 'Ghost'.
 Here, shows like the Phantom of the opera, performances are enhanced by the theatre's own atmosphere.

-Melbourne Australia was voted as the world's most liveable city for a sixth consecutive year, according to the Economist Intelligence Unit (EIU).
+Melbourne Australia was voted as the world's 2nd most liveable city, according to the Economist Intelligence Unit (EIU).
 Yes, it's official again.
 It can't be disputed.
-Facts are facts, Sydney.
+Facts are facts, Sydney, we still beat you.
 How great is that!

 It's an exciting city that's not ashamed to say it's made mistakes in the past.
 Old fashioned planning errors (the ugly eye sores found in some parts of the city) are being torn down these days, They are being replaced by modern buildings and complexes, along with beautiful parks and gardens and recreational areas.
 It's exciting to watch the re-development.
 The Docklands Precinct is one area that has been turned into one of Melbourne's finest tourist attractions.